faasm/faasm/README.md

 ### Set-up

-(See the note re.
-18.04 below if you're using that).

 First of all we want't to ensure consistent interface naming (`eth0` etc.) so you need to:

 - Edit `/etc/default/grub` and add `net.ifnames=0 biosdevname=0` to `GRUB_CMDLINE_LINUX_DEFAULT`